 Click the zip button and the file will download to your computer

 Cr8it download zip file function will download your crate as a zip file.
 The zip file will also contain a README.html file which provides originating information about your crate, i.e. metadata associated with your crate and its contents.

+If the size of the crate exceeds the ‘max_zip_mb’ system configuration parameter, the zip button will be greyed out and you will not be able to download a zip file of the crate.

 Download a Crate as an ePub file